“My experiment gives me the feeling of individuality.” Sobhy Guirguis

 Working with bronze, iron, brass and wood in single edition, Sobhy Guirguis began with linear thin figures, and then proceeded with welding tin foils to achieve congregating bulbous forms.
 In his sculptures, juxtapositions, weathered and matte textures, men, women and children are somehow indistinguishable.
 With deformed bodies, and abnormal shape of the faces, many of his protagonists seem trapped or attempt to escape.
 Some are lying down, meditating or praying; others are peacefully sitting or standing as though crucified or raising their arms anticipating the final judgment.
 Others seem the wise voice within, acting as guides, protectors or saviors, coming to the rescue.
 His invented technique of directly working on the material without a clay model or a drawing, set Guirguis apart and helped him minimize the intervention of specialized craftsmen.
 This intimate relationship of welding, bending, blending, shaping, modeling, melting directly on the material provided Guirguis with absolute spontaneity and freedom.
 In his last works, he used vibrant colors and blended different materials such as tin with iron rods, in a spontaneous, childlike way with scribbled writings.
 It is as though he wished to return to his childhood or to indicate that after all, the answer to life is the child within us.

-Painting came later, in the 1990s.
-They complement his sculptures and broaden his exploration of the different states of feelings, bringing in a balance.
+Painting came later.
+The different medium complements his sculptures, and broadens his exploration of the various states of feelings, bringing in a sort of balance.
 Using a limited palette, his women seem to outnumber men, and many of his paintings may come across as crude and unfinished.